Owner's Liabilities in Asia

 In Macau, the Animal Protection Law came into force in 2016.
 The Law prohibits and punishes “cruelty and violence towards and the torture of animals and subjecting animals to suffering.”
 “Animal owners are in general prohibited from abandoning their pets and must provide food, drinking water, sufficient space for free movement, proper living conditions, and necessary preventive and medical care to animals.”
 This also includes animal control and criminal liability for abusing animals.
 The Animal Epidemic Prevention Law came into force in 2020.

 In Japan, the main animal welfare law is the 1973 Act on Welfare and Management of Animals, which provides major protection for the animals in Japan, including animal welfare and anti-cruelty.
-The fundamental principle of this Act is to recognize animals as living beings, no person shall create unnecessary cruelty to animals, and animals shall be provided proper care and habitat, in order to let people and animals living together.
+The fundamental principle of this Act is to recognize animals as living beings, no person shall create unnecessary cruelty to animals, and animals shall be provided proper care and habitat, to let people and animals live together.
 This Act establishes the responsibilities of animal owners for proper breeding and habitat to maintain health and safety.
 The animal owner shall maintain the living environment for the animals.
-There are also Regulations of animal handling businesses, Regulations of care of dangerous animals, Taking custody of dogs and cats.
-The penal provisions regulate the act of killing or injuring the protected animals without reason, neglecting to give food and/or water to protected animals or abandoning protected animals, and keeping a dangerous animal without permission, or operating animal handling businesses without registration.
+There are also Regulations for animal handling businesses, Regulations for caring for dangerous animals and Taking custody of dogs and cats.
+The penal provisions regulate the act of killing or injuring the protected animals without reason, neglecting to give food and/or water to protected animals abandoning protected animals, keeping a dangerous animal without permission, or operating animal handling businesses without registration.

 In the Maldives, Penal Code of the Maldives (2014), Section 625 is the Cruelty to Animals.
-Cruelly mistreating an animal or neglecting an animal in custody are considered as the offense of a Class 3 misdemeanor, with the exception of accepted veterinary practices or accepted procedures for carrying on scientific research.
+Cruelly mistreating an animal or neglecting an animal in custody is considered the offense of a Class 3 misdemeanor, except for accepted veterinary practices or accepted procedures for carrying on scientific research.
 Section 412 prohibits the act of unlawful sexual contact with animals.

 (More to read: Beijing's dog-raising regulations have changed in the past 20 years: from prohibition to restriction to relaxation)

 Companion animals are recognized as personal properties but they can be our friends or family members and they are not “things” like a table.
-The treatment for animals shall ensure their own needs for animal welfare and avoid abusing and neglecting.
+The treatment of animals shall ensure their own needs for animal welfare and avoid abuse and neglect.
 Some Laws in Asian jurisdictions do not regulate the responsibilities of the companion animal’s owner.
 For those jurisdictions with the regulation, they shall pay attention to the enforcement and effectiveness of the laws.